UNIST-LOFT/SimAPR/README.md

 ```
 This will initialize random library with seed `1812569871`.

+Note that we run Casino and GenProg 50 times for each version.

 To run ablation study, run following commands:
 ```
 $ cd experiments/<tool>